SECTION 9: FOREIGN FREEHOLD CONDOMINIUMS EXPLAINED: COMPLETE GUIDE

 Branded Residences and Foreign Freehold Property Ownership in Phuket

-Phuket’s luxury real estate market also offers a unique hybrid of hotel living and investment property that can be owned freehold by foreigners.
+Phuket’s luxury real estate market also offers a unique hybrid of hotel living and an investment that can be owned freehold by foreigners.
 While some branded residences in Phuket are private villas, many are legally structured as condominiums, allowing foreign freehold property ownership in Phuket under the Condominium Act.

 The appeal for high-net-worth investors is clear: ownership in a residence managed to the exceptional standards of a world-class 5-star hotel brand, often with access to a rental pool program if the owner is not living on site.
 Buyers enjoy the prestige, service, and design synonymous with luxury hospitality, combined with the convenience of fully managed property maintenance.